emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 You never miss a shot, no matter the distance.

 You ignore the penalty from attacking an enemy within your second range increment and the penalty for each increment after the second one is -1 for each range increment, instead of -2 for each range increment after the first.
 In addition, the range increment of any weapon you wield increases by 10m.

+### Shieldmaster
+You use your shield both for protecting yourself and your allies, and sometimes even for offense.

+When an ally within 2m of you is hit by a Strike, you can use your reaction to interpose the shield, giving the ally the shields circumstance bonus to AC.
+In addition,

 ### Sniper
 Shooting distant enemies from hiding without being noticed is your specialty.